liferay/liferay-docs/develop/reference/articles/11-maven/service-builder-with-maven.markdown

 [Service Builder](/develop/tutorials/-/knowledge_base/7-0/what-is-service-builder)
 plugin to your Maven project by applying it to the project's `pom.xml`.
-Visit the [Using Service Builder in a Maven Project](/develop/tutorials/-/knowledge_base/7-0/using-service-builder-in-a-maven-project) tutorial for instructions on how to apply Service Builder to your Maven project.
+Visit the [Using Service Builder in a Maven Project](/develop/tutorials/-/knowledge_base/7-0/using-service-builder-in-a-maven-project) tutorial to apply Service Builder to your Maven project.
+The following properties can be used with Service Builder:
-The properties you can specify for the Service Builder plugin in your POM are described below

-- `apiDirName`: The folder to generate the service API Java source files.
+- `apiDirName`: Where to generate the service API Java source files.
-- `autoImportDefaultReferences`: Whether to automatically add default references like `com.liferay.portal.ClassName`, `com.liferay.portal.Resource`, and `com.liferay.portal.User` to the services.
+- `autoImportDefaultReferences`: Set `true` to automatically add default references like `com.liferay.portal.ClassName`, `com.liferay.portal.Resource`, and `com.liferay.portal.User` to the services.
-- `autoNamespaceTables`: Whether to prefix table names by the namespace specified in the `service.xml` file.
+- `autoNamespaceTables`: Set `true` to prefix table names by the namespace specified in the `service.xml` file.
 - `beanLocatorUtil`: The fully qualified class name of a bean locator class to use in the generated service classes.
 - `buildNumber`: The specific value to assign the `build.number` property in the `service.properties` file.
-- `buildNumberIncrement`: Whether to automatically increment the `build.number` property in the `service.properties` file by one at every service generation.
+- `buildNumberIncrement`: Set `true` to automatically increment the `build.number` property in the `service.properties` file by one at every service generation.
 - `hbmFileName`: The Hibernate Mapping file to generate.